Rukhaya MK, an award-winning writer, has published her works in national and international anthologies and journals.

 of the picture, just under the surface.

-Light interacts with the water molecules and suspended particles to cause loss of light, colour changes, diffusion, loss of contrast and other effects.
-A photo taken under water at one metre distance is not unlike a telephoto above water at 800 metres distance, both looking bluish while lacking contrast. (
+Light interacts with the water molecules and suspended particles to cause loss of light, color changes, diffusion, loss of contrast, and other effects.
+A photo taken under water at a one-meter distance is not unlike a telephoto above water at 800 meters distance, both looking bluish while lacking contrast.

 Â© Rukhaya MK 2012